DrPierreChang/django_projects/README.md

 http://35.75.254.207
 - What I would like to do next?

 I want to add functionality to project and find aplication for it in real world.
-Also i an going to use it as template for future projects.
+Also i am going to use it as template for future projects.

 ### Hello World